PMI-ACP® Certification Eligibility Requirements: Everything You Should Know about the Exam

 Live Virtual Classroom - The Live Virtual Classroom training is a perfect hybrid of the Classroom and Video-On-Demand options.
 This two-day seminar provides the flexibility of working from your own environment, like your home or office, while having an instructor leading the session in real time.
 You can ask all the questions you want, receiving immediate answers.
 Like the other two options, you also have access to digital materials to help you continue your exam preparation even after the course has concluded.
 This is beneficial for those who aren’t taking the exam immediately or who want additional study time before the exam.

-In-House - It in the best interest of many employers to have Agile Certified Practitioners on their teams.
+In-House - It in the best interest of many employers to have PMI Agile Certified Practitioner credential holders on their teams.
 Some of these employers will bring instructors to their facilities to conduct training courses right there, making this a convenient option for their future PMI-ACP certification holders.
 This is also typically a two-day course and is perfect if your company has 15 or more employees pursuing their certification.

 Before you choose a training course option, think carefully about your schedule and how you learn best.
 If you’re most comfortable in a classroom, consider the in-person course options.
 If you’re a working parent or have a highly demanding job and don’t have two full days to spare for an in-person course, learning at your own pace with the Video-On-Demand option is probably the best choice.

-Keep in mind that once you pass the exam, you must continue your education if you want to maintain your PMI-ACP certification.
-Earning 30 PDUs every three years helps you keep your PMI-ACP while also staying up to date on the latest Agile techniques you should be using.
-With some time and effort, you can meet these requirements to take your PMI-ACP exam, and with the right training course, you’re sure to pass the exam and take your career to the next level.
+Keep in mind that once you pass the exam, you must continue your education if you want to maintain your PMI-ACP credential.
+Earning 30 PDUs every three years helps you keep your PMI-ACP credential active, while also staying up to date on the latest Agile techniques you should be using.
+With some time and effort, you can meet these requirements to take the PMI-ACP exam, and with the right certification training course, you’re sure to pass the exam and take your career to the next level.